justamanwho/JoJo-bot/README.md

-The bot, that waits for the user to send the number out of 9 and responds as I see those numbers.
+The bot, that sends as response to the your digit and responds as I see those numbers.

+0. Zero seconds have left
-1 - One Punch Man
+1. One Punch Man Ora Ora Ora
-2 - Jotaro x Dio
+2. Jotaro x Dio
-3 - Part 3 Jotaro
+3. Pillar Men / Part 3 Jotaro
-4 - MISTAAAAAAA
+4. MISTAAAAAAA
-5 -
+5. Giorno Giovanna
-6 - Stone Ocean
+6. Stone Ocean
-7 - Lucky
+7. Lucky
-8 - Dio plays Chess
+8. Dio plays Chess (8x8)
+9. Jojolands

+There are also key words on which the bot replies:
+- Ho Ho!
+- OH MY GOD!!!
+- yare yare
+- Yaroo
+- THE WORLD!!!
+As well as every main character:
+- Jotaro Kujo
+- Giorno Giovanna
-9 -
+- ...
+There are also Easter eggs.

+(The bot will understand if it's writen not exactly
+like those examples, thanks to re plugins I've created)

-If you see any jojo references here, come to the therapist, there is no such thing.
+P.S.
+If you see any jojo references here, come to the therapist.
+There is no such thing.